Disclosure: Your support helps keep the site running! We earn a referral fee for some of the services we recommend on this page. Learn more

 • Where their offerings fall short

-For example, if you want to start a lawn care company, you’d Google “lawn care company, your city” or even “best lawn care company, your city.”
+For example, if you want to start a lawn care company, Google “lawn care company, your city” or even “best lawn care company, your city.”

 Add each competitor to the right column of your spreadsheet and then start adding information such as: